Pejomi/DB-exam/README.md

 clean_data.clean_data(data)
 ```

-Then run the main.py file only **ONCE** to clean the data.
+Then run the main.py file only **ONCE** to clean the data then remember to comment out the lines again before running the main.py file again in the future.
 (If you haven't already setup your MSSQL database you have to do that first before running the main.py file.)

 ```python
 python main.py